HappyHackingSpace/ZmapMCP/README.md

 # ZMap MCP

-A FastMCP wrapper for ZMap network scanner that provides a simple interface for scanning networks through a structured API.
+A FastMCP wrapper for ZMap, enabling subnet and port scans through natural language prompts in Claude Desktop using Model Context Protocol (MCP).

 ## Install
 ```